Presented by Redmond Rotary

 Volunteering on the Day of the Event:

 This event takes a lot of volunteer support.
 Even if you're not riding, volunteering to help before and after the ride is important.
-Go to: https://www.volunteermatch.org/search/opp3634670.jsp
+Volunteer sign-ups will be available as we get closer to the ride.

 Timing of the Ride:

-The ride starts promptly at 9 a.m. from Redmond City Hall.
-The starting line will be marked and announcements will be made.
+The ride starts promptly at 9 a.m. from the Senior and Community Center.
+The starting line will be marked, and announcements will be made.
 You may start the ride before 9 a.m., but there will be no guarantee that the SAG stops will be ready for you, particularly Heart Attack Hill and the stop at Redmond Ridge.
-If you take longer than five hours on the course, you may find that SAG stops have wrapped up for the day and most everyone will have left Redmond City Hall.
-Lunch with participating food trucks will be ready at 11:30 and will stop serving at 1:30 p.m.
-Prizes will be awarded between 1:00 and 1:30 p.m.
+If you take longer than five hours on the course, you may find that SAG stops have wrapped up for the day and most everyone will have left the Senior and Community Center.
+Lunch with Ivar's and participating food trucks will be ready at 11:30 and will stop serving at 1:30 p.m.
+Prizes will be awarded between 12:30 and 1:00 p.m.
 At 2:00 p.m., volunteers will be cleaning up and heading home.

 The After Party:

 After you’re finished riding, your registration fee entitles you to one free beer or soft drink (more beer is available for purchase) and hot food.
-This year we have a food truck serving our riders: Cascadia Pizza!
-We are very excited to have Cascadia Pizza.
+For 2025, we have clam chowder from Ivar's and are also working to book food trucks.
 Stick around for the results of the best poker hands and, even if you didn’t have a good hand, you’ll be eligible for drawings of wonderful gifts and prizes.
 There is a silent auction available, too, with some great items.
 Bring your favorite form of payment.

 Food and Beverages Before and After the Ride:

-There will be some sort of carbs before the ride and we're working on a coffee vendor.
-Cascadia Pizza is joining us this year and we'll provide vouchers for registered riders to have lunch as part of their registration fee.
+We'll provide vouchers for registered riders to have lunch as part of their registration fee.
+Ivar's is donating clam chowder and we'll have food trucks on hand as well.
+Cascadia Pizza will join us once again in 2025.
+Their personal pizzas were a big hit in 2024.
 Thanks to Postdoc Brewing, all riders who are older than 21 will receive a ticket for a beer.
 (Soft drinks are also available.)
 Additional beers are available for purchase.

 History of the Ride: